MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 7. Complete the pairing operation.

 8. If the pairing is not successful, you can attempt to pair the pen again.
 If that doesn't work, you can test to see if the battery is charged by verifying the pen works in the Whiteboard application.
 If not, then replace the battery and then try to pair the pen again.
-If necessary, reboot the device and then try again.
+If necessary, restart the device and then try again.

 **Set pen shortcuts**
 The Surface Hub pen has a shortcut button sometimes referred to as a "tail click".
 Configuring shortcuts requires you to first pair the pen, as described earlier.